Jeremie-Beucler/Rythm-of-thoughts/README.md

 ## Data and Audio Transcription

-The data come from Study 2 of Byrd et al. (2023), conducted online with 102 adult participants from Prolific.
+The data come from Study 2 of [Byrd et al. (2023)](https://www.mdpi.com/2079-3200/11/4/76), conducted online with 102 adult participants from Prolific.
 Participants completed a verbal version of the Cognitive Reflection Test (vCRT) by thinking aloud as they solved each problem.

-Participants' verbalizations were recorded as audio files and subsequently transcribed using a state-of-the-art automatic speech recognition model: Whisper Large v3 Turbo.
+Participants' verbalizations were recorded as audio files and subsequently transcribed using a state-of-the-art automatic speech recognition model: `Whisper Large v3 Turbo`.

 ---

 ## Chunking and Scoring of Transcriptions

+We used the `meta-llama/Llama-3.3-70B-Instruct` model served via the HuggingFace Inference API.

+The generation parameters were set to:

+- `temperature = 1`
+- `top_p = 1`

+These settings encouraged the model to generate coherent but flexible segmentations of participants' transcriptions into distinct ideas or reasoning steps.

 ### Chunking Procedure

-Verbalizations were automatically segmented into reasoning chunks using a large language model (LLM).
 The model was prompted to segment each transcription into coherent units corresponding to distinct ideas, reasoning steps, or meta-comments.

 The chunking prompt was the following: